Charles Hamilton (rapper): 2017–present: The Pink Lavalamp reissue and return to independent music

 To commemorate the tenth anniversary of his debut studio album, The Pink Lavalamp, Hamilton released a reissue of the album on CD and as a vinyl record on July 20, 2018.

 On June 15, 2019, Charles Hamilton released "Ralph Nader", his first live-action music video since "New York Raining".
 Hamilton has started a music label with longtime video collaborator Markus "MK" Allen.

 Hamilton collaborated with Massachusetts & Florida based producer/emcee Serious Truth on the EP Controversial, which was released on May 25, 2021.
 Controversial, containing no samples, is an original composition from front to back, with Serious Truth having played the synth, bass, electric piano and drum machine throughout the entire project.
 Writing and recording credits are split between Charles Hamilton and Serious Truth, with the latter also handling the cover artwork as well as audio engineering and post production aspects.

+In 2025, Hamilton re-released the Hamiltonization Process onto streaming services excluding The Pink Lavalamp, Who Is Charles Hamilton, and Then They Played Dilla and announced the idea of a potential tour.